khkhiu/khkhiu.github.io/_posts/2021-03-31-SP-DigitalElectronics.md

 ***

 I have learnt the following through this project:
 Firstly, I have learned the importance of building the circuit instead of relying on Multi-sim.
 The constructed board makes trouble shooting overall design of the circuit much easier as it allows me to physically verify each connection.
-This method was what allowed me to detect an error in multi-sim, which had not been working up to that point, as I did not realise that I was missing 2 crucial connections.
+This method was what allowed me to detect an error in multi-sim, which had not been working up to that point, as I did not realize that I was missing 2 crucial connections.
 Next, I have also learned to factor in defective components while trouble shooting.
-I initially struggled with the project as I did not realise that one of my IC chips was defective and was giving me erroneous results.
-I had another issue as both pushbuttons on the board were resetting the MOD counters to zero, even if no wires were connected to them.
-I overcame the defective IC chip by using another IC and worked around the pushbuttons by using my own buttons.
+I initially struggled with the project as I did not realize that one of my IC chips was defective and was giving me erroneous results.
+I had another issue as both push-buttons on the board were resetting the MOD counters to zero, even if no wires were connected to them.
+I overcame the defective IC chip by using another IC and worked around the push-buttons by using my own buttons.
 Lastly, I have learned that re-attaching broken IC pins, while doable, is not recommended as the re-attached pin break off very easily.

 The following improvements could have been made: